 There are six key disadvantages to the per-row system that I have observed.
 First of all, detasselers tend to move too quickly through the field and don’t do quality work.
 Secondly, many detasselers tell me they are very frustrated when they are going through a field for the second or third time, and have to do a row that wasn’t done very well the first time.
 In essence, they end up getting second-pull pay for first-pull work.
 Thirdly, there is a lot of unpaid time on a per-row crew.
 If it’s getting close to the end of the day and you finish your row and there are no rows left for you to do, you often have to go sit on the bus and wait for others to get done, without pay.
-In addition, if at the end of the day someone doesn’t do their row well, you might have to sit on the bus and wait while they redo their row, without pay; and we haven’t even talked about the time you spend traveling in-between fields, technically without pay.
+In addition, if at the end of the day someone doesn’t do their row well, you might have to sit on the bus and wait while they redo their row, without pay.
 Fourthly, most of the rows are not the same length.
 Detasselers who have worked on per-row crews have told me that many of the older teens will muscle their way off the bus to make sure and get the short rows at the ends of the fields.
 And while a contractor may try to give partial credit for a short row or more credit for a longer row, it’s impossible to be fair.
 Fifthly, there is no incentive to help anyone else on the crew.
 You aren’t paid if you go back to help gather up water jugs, or help someone finish out their row.

 But the sixth disadvantage, which is ultimately why I changed to an hourly pay system, is safety.
 A per-row system requires that adult supervisors must be at the front of the field keeping track of who did what row and how many, or following after the detasselers to spot check and hopefully make sure rows are being done adequately.
 My preference is that adult supervisors not be distracted with tracking literally thousands of rows.
 At NATS, the adult supervisors will not ask the teens to do anything we are not prepared to do ourselves.
 That means we work right alongside the detasselers, staying together, which cuts out I believe 80 to 90% of behavioral problems which so often plague detasseling crews.
 We aren’t hampered with having to track thousands of rows or trying to find out who is cheating on their rows and sending them back through.
-Since we’re right with them, we see immediately if a row is not being done properly and we can take care of it right then and there.
+Since we’re right beside them, we see immediately if a row is not being done properly and we can take care of it then and there.
 We rarely miss any rows on a field, and we don’t lose workers, either.

 I realize that there is probably no perfect system, but having implemented both a per-row payment system and an hourly payment system, I am wholeheartedly convinced that the per-hour system is the way to go.
 The detasselers will see an adult at least every 30 minutes, if not sooner, there’s lots less down time, and the seed corn companies always give us positive feedback about our quality at the end of the season.